 A period of one year (or such other period as the Planning Board may

-determine appropriate, not to exceed three years) shall be set forth in the bond within which required improvements must be completed.
+determine appropriate, not to exceed three years) shall be set forth in the Security within which required improvements must be completed.

 (2) The subdivider shall complete all required improvements to the satisfaction of the proper authorities and shall file with the Secretary or Clerk of Planning Board a letter signifying the satisfactory completion of all improvements required by the Planning Board.

-For any required improvements not so completed, the subdivider shall file with the Town Clerk a bond or certified check covering all costs of such improvements.
+For any required improvements not so completed, the subdivider shall file with the Town Clerk a form of Security as defined in Article II covering all costs of such improvements.
 The above process shall not exceed three (3) years.

-Any such bond shall be satisfactory to the Town Board and Town Attorney as to form, sufficiency, manner of execution, and surety.
+Any such Security shall be satisfactory to the Town Board and Town Attorney as to form, sufficiency, manner of execution, and surety.

 The required improvements shall not be considered to have been completed